lambdac0de/email-as-a-service/README.md

 # email-as-a-service
-A simple .net core app to expose email service as a web service (http)
+A simple .net core app to expose email as a web service (http)

 ### Why did I make this? email is simple as it is!